data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
-The returned array must have a floating-point data type determined by {ref}`type-promotion`.
+The returned array must have a data type determined by {ref}`type-promotion`.

 (function-greater)=
 ### greater(x1, x2, /)